pavanrang/Youtube/README.md

-Here’s a `README.md` file suitable for uploading this project to GitHub:

 # Automate YouTube Shorts Video Creation

 This project automates the creation of engaging YouTube Shorts-style videos by combining scripts, stock videos, audio, and subtitles.
 It uses APIs like AssemblyAI and Pexels along with libraries such as MoviePy to generate and compile video content seamlessly.